Music Legends Series

-The most recent release in the Music Legends series celebrates The Who, who gained a reputation of one of the greatest rock bands and live acts in the world.
+This release in the Music Legends series celebrates The Who, who gained a reputation as one of the greatest rock bands and live acts in the world.

 The band were just as influential in fashion, embracing pop art and using the Union Jack and the mod roundel as a logo.

 Their 6th album, Quadrophenia, became the basis for the 1979 film of the same name, which depicted the rivalry between the mods and rockers.
 The film would also help in the growing mod revival of the late 70s and early 80s.

 Despite the deaths of Moon and Entwistle, Daltrey and Townshend have continued to tour and released their latest studio album 'Who' in 2019.

 The coin design features some of the most iconic symbols of The Who.
 A Rickenbacker guitar-shaped pinball machine is shown smashing through a speaker.
 The guitar is adorned by a colourful Union Jack flag.
 The round mod-style 'The Who' logo appears at the top of the coin.

 The Rolling Stones are one of the biggest bands in history, with hits including Paint It Black, Satisfaction, Sympathy for the Devil and Jumpin' Jack Flash.

 The band formed in 1962 and to-date have released 30 studio albums and 23 live albums.
 In 1989 the band was inducted into the Rock and Roll Hall of Fame.
 They were added to the UK Music Hall of Fame in 2004.